djacquel/pygmeeweb.com/_posts/2013-08-25-how-to-make-a-base-symfony-installation-on-ubuntu.markdown

 ## Pre-requisites

-  - have a base knowledge of Symfony 2 ([see the doc][Symfony2 doc])
+  - base knowledge of Symfony 2 ([see the doc][Symfony2 doc]),
-  - have a Linux box (preferred) with apache, php and git
+  - a Linux box (preferred) with apache, php and git,
-  - have composer installed globally (see [Composer doc][composer install globally])
+  - composer installed globally (see [Composer doc][composer install globally]),
-  - have a virtual host setup (see [my article on how to setup a virtual hosts on ubuntu][vhosts doc]).
-NB: the host must point to the /web folder of your Symfony install.
+  - a virtual host setup (see [my article on how to setup a virtual hosts on ubuntu][vhosts doc]).
+NB: the host must point to the /web folder of your Symfony install,
+  - if you want to do some clever git version : [gitflow](https://github.com/nvie/gitflow "gitflow repository on github") installed

 ## Let's go for the base install